 The General Assembly took another step toward parity between online and in-store retail sales when it passed the "Leveling the Playing Field for Illinois Retail Law" in June 2019.
-Provisions for the "Leveling the Playing Field for Illinois Retail Law" are included in two bills.
-The first bill is Senate Bill 689 (SFY 2020 budget bill) and the second is Senate Bill 690 (capital infrastructure bill).
+Provisions for the "Leveling the Playing Field for Illinois Retail Law" were included in three bills.
+The first bill was Senate Bill 689 (SFY 2020 budget bill), the second bill was Senate Bill 690 (capital infrastructure bill) and the third bill was SB 119 (Second BIMP bill).